Car Camping 101: A First-Timer’s Guide

 Respect wildlife.
 While you’re not exactly in the wilderness, you’re likely to encounter some wild animals while car camping.
 Don’t feed them.
 Not even if you want to Instagram a selfie with a deer.
 Instead, store all food in your car or in animal-proof containers, away from your tent — unless you want a 3 a.m. wakeup call from a raccoon.

 Beware of bugs.
 If you’re car camping spring through fall, defend yourself well against insects.
 Bring insect repellent.
 Always keep your tent door zipped to prevent mosquitoes from entering.
 On the East Coast, Lyme disease-carrying deer ticks are a serious threat.
 Wear long pants, treat shoes and socks with permethrin, spray repellent on your clothes and your tent floor, make sure dogs are treated with tick medication, and check yourself frequently for ticks.

 A sleeping bag is not enough.
 One thing you’ll learn while car camping is that the ground is hard.
 And pinecones are pointy.
 To get a good night’s sleep, clear your campsite of any sharp objects, then put down a tarp under the tent.
 Inside, you’ll want foam or inflatable sleeping pads plus sleeping bags and blankets.

 Pack thoughtfully.
-Our checklist for festival camping is a great place to start, but adapt it to your needs.
 We love bringing a small, battery-powered fan for the tent; not only does it cool you in the summer, but the noise can lull you to sleep.
 Cloth dishtowels always come in handy.
 Books and games are great for quiet nights and rainy days.

 Respect the campground.
 You can play music, but don’t blast it.
 You can drink, but don’t get wasted.
 If you break camp rules, you’ll annoy your neighbors and you might get kicked out.